-STEKAskills is a Scottish charity partnered with the Malawian charity STEKA (Step Kids Awareness) to realise the benefits of young people working together across continents in a mutually respectful way.
+STEKAskills is a Scottish charity partnered with Malawian charity STEKA (Step Kids Awareness).
+We collaborate with and support the work of Godknows and Helen Maseko.

 STEKAskills collaborates with and supports STEKA's ambition to build a Centre for Vocational Skills & Community Enterprise in Blantyre, Malawi.
 Together we create a space where marginalised and poverty-experienced young Malawians can get their voices heard and empower themselves to build sustainable futures by gaining the skills needed to build their own businesses and reduce donor dependency.